 Complete The Azure Enterprise Application Setup

-- Now that the SSO connector is configured, download the SSO connector metadata by going to
+- Now that the SSO connector is configured, you can verify it is running by ensuring the xml file downloads by browsing to your URL https://mycompanysso.azurewebsites.net/saml

 - Login to https://console.dashlane.com > Settings > SAML SSO > test SSO connection.